turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 ## Components

 Components are reusable pieces of code that represent templates for a particular instance of a UI element.
 Components can take in parameters that might vary from instance to instance, allowing us to create unique elements with a shared structure and style.
+React components receive data (via props) and return what should appear on the screen.
 The main benefit of components is how modular they are - they can snap or nest together to create complete pages and applications.

 If we take a look at a website like Twitter, we can start to flesh out what components might be making up the entire page, and how they're being reused: